apexad/eufy-robovac/README.md

 * Send device home
 * Wait 1 second
 * Disconnect & exit

+The `drive` command will:

+  * Connect to your device
+  * Drive it backwards
+  * Wait 2 seconds
+  * Turn it left
+  * Wait 2 seconds
+  * Turn it right
+  * Wait 2 seconds
+  * Drive if forward
+  * Wait 2 seconds
+  * Disconnect & exit

 The `status` command will simply print out the current statues and exit.